Penclawdd railway station

 Penclawdd railway station served the village of Penclawdd, in the historic county of Glamorgan, Wales, from 1867 to 1931 on the Llanmorlais branch.

 History

 The station was opened on 14 December 1867 by the London and North Western Railway, although orders were given to open the station on 10 December of the same year.
 Trains originally ran on Wednesdays and Saturdays.
 In April 1868, the service was cut back to Saturdays only but the full service resumed in August 1871.
 The station closed on 5 January 1931.
+After closure the station was demolished but a section of one platform has been preserved amongst the housing estate that occupies the station site.